Andrewpensoneault/EKI-BNN---Jax-tutorial/README.md

 The Ensemble Kalman Inversion (EKI) is a computationally efficient algorithm for performing approximate Bayesian Inference.
 It is based on the Ensemble Kalman Filter (EnKF) and has been proven to be effective for high-dimensional inverse problems.
 EKI approximates the posterior distribution of the weights using an ensemble of samples and iteratively updates these samples to better match the observed data.

-The implementation for this approach is loosely based off the following reference
+The implementation for this approach is loosely based off the following references:

 - [Ensemble Kalman Inversion: A Derivative-Free Technique For Machine Learning Tasks ](https://arxiv.org/abs/1808.03620)